cybhershecurity/cybhershecurity/README.md

 ### Hi there 👋
-Results-driven IT Professional with over 10 years of experience in identity & access management, incident response, system administration, and cybersecurity operations research.
-Adept at deploying security frameworks, and implementing technical solutions through code that enhance organizational efficiency.
-Strong communicator with the ability to bridge the gap between technical and non -technical stakeholders, ensuring seamless project execution.
+Dynamic and motivated cybersecurity professional with a solid foundation in networking and digital forensics.
+Dedicated to security, my research is focused on integrating AI tools and techniques into threat detection, incident response, and risk mitigation.

+I aim to develop, and expand digital solutions through diligence, research and personal perseverance.

 <!--